Manage ProFile's password protection function

 - Open an existing file using the old generic password.

-- Select the Save As... option under the File drop-down menu in the top toolbar.
+- Select the Save As... option under the File dropdown menu.

 The file saves with the new generic password and is now readable by ProFile.

-No. Assigning a new, generic password will not overwrite existing password protected files.
+No. Assigning a new, generic password won't replace existing password protected files.
 Those existing files will retain the previously assigned password.

 Files already protected with a previously set password will retain that existing password.